TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Nineveh.md

 <br />

-There are several relevant matches in the output.
+We find several interesting results in the output.

-Let's take a look at this paths.
+Let's take a look at these paths.

 <br />